What is DBT-Informed Care at Milestones?

 -

-DBT Parent Management Training (as needed): Parents have the opportunity to work on specific problem behaviors and parenting goals by combining techniques learned in the skills group with parent management training.
-Sessions are held weekly or twice-weekly with an experienced clinician.
+Parents have the opportunity to work on specific problem behaviors and parenting goals by combining techniques learned in the skills group with parent management training.
+Sessions are held weekly or bi-weekly with an experienced clinician.

 FREQUENTLY ASKED QUESTIONS